Philip drunk to Philip sober

-Here in the UK, a major headline this week was that Nigel Farage—formerly of the UK Independence Party, and a principal voice in the Brexit campaign to leave the European Union—had after much deliberation decided that a second EU referendum might be a good idea after all.
+Here in the UK this week, a major headline was that Nigel Farage—formerly of the UK Independence Party, and a principal voice in the Brexit campaign to leave the European Union—had after much deliberation decided that a second EU referendum might be a good idea after all.
 The reasoning behind Mr Farage’s decision is debatable, and just 24 hours later UKIP appeared to backtrack on his announcement (hey, nothing new there).
 But on an entirely unrelated note, we were reminded of this bizarre expression, which first cropped up on HH in April 2017:

 To appeal from Philip drunk to Philip sober is a sixteenth century turn of phrase meaning “to urge someone to reconsider an unfavourable decision”.
 The Philip in question here is not, alas, UK Chancellor Philip Hammond but rather Philip II, the fourth century BC ruler of Macedon and father of Alexander the Great.